Dav1216/Coledit/README.md

 ```zsh
 docker exec -it backend mvn test
 ```

+For the application to work properly, add the /certificates/localhost.crt to trusted certificates on your machine.

 You can open two different browsers.
 To access the frontend of the application enter the following URL in your preferred browsers: https://localhost/